upgautamvt/BlueSWAT/README.md

 # BlueSWAT: A Lightweight State-Aware Security Framework for Bluetooth Low Energy

 This repository contains the artifact for BlueSWAT, a Bluetooth security framework for IoT devices based on eBPF.
-For more information about BlueSWAT, please consult our paper "BlueSWAT: A Lightweight State-Aware Security Framework for Bluetooth Low Energy" (To appear in CCS 2024).
+For details, please check out the paper _BlueSWAT: A Lightweight State-Aware Security Framework for Bluetooth Low Energy_ [here](https://dl.acm.org/doi/abs/10.1145/3658644.3670397) (ACM CCS 2024).

 ## Environment Setup